 The American Advertising Federation’s (AAF) Mosaic Council is the advertising industry’s preeminent think tank on diversity and inclusion.
 To create a foundation for the Mosaic Council’s work, the members have created the AAF’s Mosaic Principles.
 These Principles offer agencies and companies at-large the recommendations needed to institute common diversity practices that are essential to addressing the demands of our consumers.

 We believe that the future of the industry is reliant on a workforce that reflects the diversity of demographics, lifestyle, experience and mindset of America today and tomorrow.
-For long-term success, the advertising industry must better represent the mixtures that make America great.
+For long-term success, the advertising industry must better represent the mixtures that together create America.

 Recognition comes with reward.
 We must bring greater awareness to the hidden storytellers, innovators and provocateurs in the industry.

-4. We Must Encourage the Industry to Portray Realistic Images of Multicultural Youth and Communities
+5. We Must Encourage the Industry to Portray Multifaceted Images of Multicultural Communities

 Presenting realistic images of multicultural markets can play a key role in creating a society that is inclusive of the many consumers who define the American marketplace and dispel the stereotypes that have been perpetuated for far too long.